sheffield-bioinformatics-core/wrangling-genomics/_episodes/02-quality-control.md

 Often times, the first step in a bioinformatic workflow is getting the data you want to work with onto a computer where you can work with it.
 If you have outsourced sequencing of your data, the sequencing center will usually provide you with a link that you can use to download your data.
 Today we will be working with publicly available sequencing data.

 We are studying a subset of *1000 genomes* data that have been reduced in size to help the workshop run more efficiently.
+The data have been copied to a *shared folder* that you all have access.

 To download the data, run the commands below.

 Here we are using the `-p` option for `mkdir`.
 This option allows `mkdir` to create the new directory, even if one of the parent directories doesn't already exist.
-It also supresses errors if the directory already exists, without overwriting that directory.
+It also suppresses errors if the directory already exists, without overwriting that directory.

 ~~~